India relaxes fiscal deficit, cuts taxes to spur growth | Malay Mail

 Sitharaman said this would enable farmers, many of whom are burdened by crushing debts, to sell power to energy companies.

-She also revealed New Delhi was seeking to shed its 100-per cent stake in the country’s largest insurer, Life Insurance Corporation (LIC), to generate revenue.
+She also revealed New Delhi was seeking to shed its 100-per cent stake in the country’s largest insurer, Life Insurance Corporation, to generate revenue.

 Earlier this week, the government also announced plans to sell its 100 per cent stake in debt-crippled national carrier Air India after an earlier push to sell part of the airline found no takers.